-Lokaal offers six vegetarian options per day- a soup, bruschetta, salad, quiche, gratin dish and something else (perhaps a burger).
+Lokaal offers a few vegetarian options on the spot or as take-away.
 Each day the ingredients in these dishes vary.
-Preparation can sometimes be lackluster.
+Preparation can sometimes be lacklustre.

-Many restaurants and frituurs cook their fries in animal fat.
+Many restaurants and fry shops (fritkots) cook their fries in animal fat.
 If you are looking for vegetarian fries, check out these places: